Irmo Workplace Injury Attorney

 Can I sue my employer for an on-the-job injury?

 Not usually.
-Workers’ compensation benefits are the exclusive remedy against an employer.
-However, you might have a claim against someone else, such as a vendor or customer.
+Workers’ comp benefits are the exclusive remedy against an employer.
+However, you might have a personal injury claim against someone else, such as a vendor or customer.
 If you are injured by a defective product, you might sue the manufacturer.
+A personal injury attorney can review the facts and tell you if a lawsuit is possible.

 Will workers’ compensation pay for pain and suffering?

-No. Those damages are not covered by workers’ comp, but you could request pain and suffering compensation in a third-party lawsuit.
+No. Those damages are not covered by workers’ comp, but you could request pain and suffering compensation in a personal injury lawsuit.
+This is one reason why consulting with a personal injury lawyer is important, even if you already have a workers’ comp claim open.

 How much time do I get to report my injury to my employer?